WEBSITES, AUDIO, VIDEO, AND IMAGES

 - Internet Archive has lots and lots of good information about the past and it continues to save and share the world's knowledge.

-- The hardest thing about using it seems to getting hooked on browsing and looking at or listening to interesting items.
+- The hardest thing about using it seems to be getting hooked on browsing and looking at or listening to interesting items.

 Return to the Utah